Christian M. 6 min read

 • Keep firmware and software updated to protect against the latest vulnerabilities.

-• Conduct routine audits of firewall rules, configurations, and logs to identify gaps or misconfiguration.
+• Conduct routine audits of firewall rules, configurations, and logs to identify gaps or misconfigurations.

 • Apply strong access controls by limiting access to settings and monitoring user activity for suspicious changes.